 In light of the coronavirus outbreak, people all over the world are now forced to work from home.
 Adjusting to working from home can be a challenge, especially when you have kids, pets or other lifestyle factors that make it hard to stay focused.
 In addition, many people will find that life as a telecommuting employee presents other challenges, including wellness concerns.
-Below are five tips for working from home effectively that will also help you protect your health.
+Below are five wellness tips for employees working from home that will effectively help you protect your health.

 1. Stick to a Schedule